pantharshit007/aether-ui/Checklist.md

        In your docs folder, add `page.mdx`.
        _Example:_
   ```
-  src/apps/docs/mouse-pointer/page.mdx
+  src/apps/docs/fancy-button/page.mdx
   ```

 ## 6. Fill Metadata and Docs

 - [ ] **Complete the MDX page:**
-       Use the template at `src/template/page.mdx` to fill in metadata and documentation for your component.
+       Use the template at `src/template/page.mdx` to fill in metadata and documentation based on your component.

 ## 7. Register Component